ufozone/ha-zcs-mower/README.md

 1. If HACS is not installed, follow HACS installation and configuration at <https://hacs.xyz/>.

-2. Click the button below or visit the HACS _Integrations_ pane and search for "ZCS Lawn Mower Robot".
+2. Click the button below or visit HACS and search for "ZCS Lawn Mower Robot" (make sure no type filter is set).

     [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=ufozone&repository=ha-zcs-mower&category=integration)